For spouses, families, and friends

 As a friend or family member helping to take care of the patient, you also have needs.
 Taking care of yourself will allow you to care for others.
 When your needs are met, the patient will also benefit.
 Overdoing is different from doing.
 Know your limits and rest when you need to.
 This rule applies to both caregivers and patients.

 Peter, caregiver for his wife: “As a caregiver, your life is not going to be the same.
 It’s essential that you maintain a healthy, high-quality level of physical and mental fitness so that you can still carry on with your life, while also helping the one in treatment.
 Find compassionate and understanding friends who you can talk to relieve your stress.
 This way, you will be more available, physically and emotionally, to help your cancer partner and to have those candid discussions that are so important.
 In short, take care of yourself at the same time, paying attention to diet, exercise, and sleep, to better help others and yourself.
 While being realistic, try to remain optimistic.”

 Often families find themselves treating the person with cancer like an invalid, even when the person is fully capable of doing for him- or herself.
-Sometimes the person with cancer will not want help with things like bathing and dressing.
+Sometimes the person with cancer won’t want help with things like bathing and dressing.
 They may need to at least try to do as much as they can on their own.
 These wishes should be respected if at all possible.

 Although the person with cancer may not want to get outside help, friends and family members should look at their own limits and get any help needed.
 Certified nursing assistants, home health aides, and other resources can help care for the patient.
-Talk to the health care team about what you need and what resources may be available.
+Talk to the health care team about what you need and what resources might be available.

 Sexuality concerns if your partner has cancer

 It’s not unusual for people with cancer to withdraw from others, including their partners, when they have changes in their body and self-image.
 Partners can help their loved one work through their feelings and these changes by offering their love, support, and understanding.
 It takes time for people with cancer to adjust to the way they feel about themselves and how they look.